 People with a penicillin allergy can sometimes use an alternative medication in the early stages.
 However, during pregnancy and in the tertiary stages, anyone with an allergy will undergo penicillin desensitization to allow for safe treatment.

 Following delivery, newborn infants with syphilis should undergo antibiotic treatment.

 Chills, fever, nausea, achy pain, and a headache may occur on the first day of treatment.
-Doctors refer to these symptoms as a Jarisch-Herxheimer reaction.
-It does not indicate that a person should stop treatment.
+Doctors refer to

 People with syphilis must avoid sexual contact until they have completed all treatment and received blood test results confirming that the disease has resolved.

 It may take several months for blood tests to show that syphilis has reduced to an appropriate level.
 Low enough levels confirm adequate treatment.

 A doctor will carry out a physical examination and ask about a person’s sexual history before carrying out clinical tests to confirm syphilis.

 - Blood tests: These can detect a current or past infection, as antibodies to the syphilis bacteria will be present for many years.